Carmen Varner // Food, Lifestyle, and Travel Blogger

 Ujazdowski Castle - Looks like a castle, says it's a castle, but you might also know the castle as Ujazdowski Castle Centre for Contemporary Art.
 Exhibition & cinema tickets available.
 Admission free on Thursday.

 Presidential Palace - Feel royal at the Presidential palace of Warsaw, the seat of the president of the Republic of Poland.
-Add the palace to your what to do in Warsaw sightseeing list.
+Add the palace to your sightseeing list.

 Piłsudski Square - Imagine a big, open cement area with the occasional memorial or sculpture.
 That's Piłsudski Square.
 Including Tomb of the Unknown Soldier.